What is trademark infringement, you ask? Here's everything you need to know.

 - Hologram marks

 The European Intellectual Property Office (EUIPO) provides a good demonstration of the different examples here.
-Trademark infringement can occur when any of these registered types of trademark (or those which are similar enough) have been used without the permission of the trademark owner.
+Trademark infringement can occur when any of these types of registered trademarks (or those which are similar enough) have been used without the permission of the trademark owner.

 How do TradeMarks Work?